 The Acute Care Laboratory at M Health Fairview Northland Medical Center in Princeton, MN is seeking to hire a part-time Medical Laboratory Scientist/Medical Technologist (MLS/MT) into a generalist position.
 The Northland laboratory delivers testing for chemistry, hematology, coagulation, blood bank, limited microbiology, as well as inpatient and outpatient collections.
-This posting is for (1) 0.7 FTE (56 hours/2 week pay period), benefit eligible position covering both evening and night shifts.
-This MLS/MT will provide patient care while working mostly eight-hour evening shifts, including a weekend (Saturday and Sunday) every 3 weeks, providing night shift coverage as needed for schedule stability, and rotating holiday shifts.
-Evening shifts begin at 1430 or 1530; night shift is scheduled 10:30pm 6:30am.
+This posting is for (1) 0.8 FTE (64 hours/2 week pay period), benefit eligible position covering both day and evening shifts.
+This MLS/MT will provide patient care while working a mix of eight-hour evening and day shifts, including a weekend (Saturday and Sunday) every 3 weeks, and rotating holiday shifts.
+Day shifts begin as early as 6am through 9am; evening shifts begin at 1430 or 1530.

 We offer competitive Benefits , including Tuition Assistance and Reimbursement.